glenwirth/HighByteRedundancy/README.md

-This example show how a primary and secondary base configuration can be setup.
+This example shows how a primary and secondary base configuration can be setup as deployment packages.
 The only difference between the 2 deployments are the Redundancy system settings for the secondary hub.
 This version 4.5 deployment can used by anyone since this is a public repository.

 To deploly, follow these steps.

 1) Install version 4.5
 2) Download deployment-settings_PrimaryHub.json, deployment-settings_SecondaryHub and intelligencehub-certificatestore.pkcs12 and place them into your appData folder.
 3) Set the HIGHBYTE_DEPLOYMENT_FILE environment variable to the path and deployment settings that you want to deploy.
 E.g. C:\Installs\HighByte\appData\deployment-settings_PrimaryHub.json
 4) Start Intelligence Hub.
 The deployment will happen before the hub starts.

 Note: